Lumi-supercomputer/lumi-userguide/docs/storage/index.md

     When running jobs on LUMI, this is the main storage you should use for your disk I/O needs.

     You are not supposed to use the scratch space as long-term storage.
-The scratch file system is a temporary storage space.
-Files that have not been accessed will be **purged after 90 days**.

 === "Project flash"